Ahmed-Progs/html-beginner-projects/README.md

 # html-beginner-projects
-A collection of beginner HTML projects for practice for beginners
+A collection of beginner HTML projects for practice.

 # Beginner HTML Projects 🚀